IbrohimRasulov/Newsweek/README.md

 > In this project, we will replicate the archived version of the website Newsweek with bootstrap.
 This page is clone of <a href="https://web.archive.org/web/20210120125445/https://www.newsweek.com/">Newsweek Page</a>.
 You can compere this web page with real one via demo link.
 The website is fully responsive with the help of three media query breakpoints.
-This project has been built with help of nodern <button>CSS</button> and <button>Bootstrap</button>.
+This project has been built with help of modern <button>CSS</button> and <button>Bootstrap</button>.

 ![screenshot](./screenshot-1.png)